-When you plan your trip to Iceland, consider knowing the astrological events, as they happen all month in the Arctic Circle.
+When you plan your trip, consider knowing the astrological events, as they happen all month in the Arctic Circle.
 The new moon could come just when you visit Iceland and that could be a special event to see Northern lights in Iceland.

-From my experience, when you plan a trip and wish to choose the best time to see northern lights in Iceland, you should consider these 5 things:
+From my experience, when you plan a trip and wish to choose the best time to see north lights in Iceland, you should consider these 5 things:

-- Don’t plan a trip for the Iceland Northern lights, plan for the destination
+- Don’t plan a trip for the Icelandic Northern light, plan for the destination

 - You need a clear sky with no low clouds